SpieringsAE/max25014atg-linux/README.md

 # max25014atg-linux
-linux driver for the maxim max25014atg/v+ backlight driver
+Linux driver for the maxim max25014atg/v+ backlight driver

+Made for 5.10.72